YipChiSan/Front-End-learning-notes/Solutions of HTML and CSS basics.md

 > What is the purpose of a CSS reset file?

 The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.
 It will reset all styles made by browsers.

+> What is the !important rule in CSS?

+The `!important` rule in CSS is used to add more importance to a property/value than normal.
+In fact, if you use the `!important` rule, it will override ALL previous styling rules for that specific property on that element!